Ignite yourself. Illuminate ideas. Inspire others.

 Small groups of 5-7

-Formed around shared goals, small groups allow for a deeper dive into discussion and a better chance at creating individual connections while also make progress in your business.
+Formed around shared goals, small groups (which are optional) allow for a deeper dive into discussion and a better chance at creating individual connections and provide a quieter space for sharing.

 Tap into an abundance of resources